 A special technique I like to use with my athletes is incorporating AMRAP (as many reps as possible) sets.
 This concept is pretty simple, after the working sets perform one or two all out sets for maximum repetitions.
 This is not only a great way to increase volume, it also reinforces the skill of working close to failure.
 Typically I don’t recommend pushing to failure, however, when training for the 225 bench test, learning to grind reps will be important.

 How to “hack” the Test

-I’m typically not a big fan of “hacks” or shortcuts, but in this case there are a few little tricks to help you perform better on the day of the test.
+I’m typically not a fan of “hacks” or shortcuts, but in this case there are a few little tricks to help you perform better on the day of the test.

 Hack 1: Start the day off with a big meal and lots of water.
 This is not an excuse to hit up the breakfast buffet but you also don’t want to be under fed.
 Have a mixed meal containing protein, a big dose of carbohydrates and a moderate amount of fat.
 As for water, again no need to overload yourself, but sip on water all day to make sure you are well hydrated.
 Even a small dip in hydration can negatively affect performance.
 Don’t be afraid of some sodium either.

 Hack 2: Dial in your warm up on the day of the test.
 I cannot stress this enough.
 The warm-up process is very important.
 A well-structured warm-up can literally add a couple reps.

 45lbs Bar for 3 sets of 10 (yes, start with the bar)

 185 for 1 set of 4-5